CrobyCheese/Discord-game-bot/README.md

 This is a bot made for the reason of playing games in discord.
 Warning: this is in alpha and is very not complete, and will get major updates.

+How to run:
+type /play in your server with the bot.

 HOW TO IMPORT IT (This method to mod the bot):
 1. Go to https://replit.com/~ and click create.
 2. click import from github and import stupid-idiot-badge